brunv/React-Redux-Complete/README.md

 ## React Fragment
 We will want to use React.Fragment anytime we want to return multiple JSX elements but don't want to have some presence inside the actual DOM.

+## Context System in React
+With the Props System, we get the data from a parent component to a **direct** child component.
+Now with the Context System we can get the data from a parent component to **any** nested child component.